astaniano/hat/webSecAcademy/advanced_topics/http_req_smuggling/http_req_smuggling.md

 And then send `Attack req` and `Normal req` after it, from the server we'll get both 200 OK responses.

 It happens because `5` is the actual length of the req body of the `GPOST` req.
-Server will successfuly process the req body of the `GPOST` req and then will check that `GPOST` http method does not exist and it will throw an err, but we won't see that err.
+Server will successfully process the req body of the `GPOST` req and then will check that `GPOST` http method does not exist and it will throw an err, but we won't see that err.
 It'll happen in the background.

 In other words `Attack req` will get 200 OK, response.
 Then `GPOST` req will fail behind the scenes